isc-projects/stork/doc/user/install.rst

 .. warning::

-   We don't recommend specifying short timeouts when the database connection problems are rare and/or the hangs related to infinite reads or writes haven't been observed.
-Specifying too short timeouts may lead to premature database reads or writes errors for long lasting operations.
+   We do not recommend specifying short timeouts when database connection problems are rare and/or hangs related to infinite reads or writes have not been observed.
+Specifying too-short timeouts may lead to premature database read or write errors for long-lasting operations.

-   Note that there are distinct flags ``--rest-read-timeout`` and ``--rest-write-timeout`` for controlling how long the REST API operation last.
-They are more suitable if you want to secure the Stork API against Denial-of-Service attacks that involve sending massive, long-processing requests to the web service to exhaust its resources.
+   Note that the flags ``--rest-read-timeout`` and ``--rest-write-timeout`` can control how long the REST API operation lasts.
+They are suitable for securing the Stork API against denial-of-service attacks that involve sending massive, long-processing requests to the web service to exhaust its resources.

 .. _install-pkgs: